01 of 10

 02 of 10

 Like most Japanese black plums, the El Dorado is, as pictured, bright red to deep purple on the outside but a musty yellow color inside.
 They have a sweet, mild plum flavor.
-I like to use them in dishes like plum tarts because they don't completely fall apart when cooked, so you end up with a bit more fruit-like texture than with other types of plums.
+We like to use them in dishes like plum tarts because they don't completely fall apart when cooked, so you end up with a bit more fruit-like texture than with other types of plums.
 As with all black plums, when you cook them up the dark skin will tinge the entire dish a beautiful purple.Continue to 3 of 10 below.

 03 of 10